 We’ll get there.

-In addition to lots of fun things to do and charming places to stay, Rehoboth Beach and its surrounding communities boast an overabundance of great places to eat.
+In addition to lots of fun things to do (even in the rain!) and charming places to stay, Rehoboth Beach and its surrounding communities boast an overabundance of great places to eat.
 Today, I want to share some of the best restaurants in and around Rehoboth Beach to help make your vacation to America’s Summer Capital all the more delicious!

 You simply can’t leave Rehoboth Beach without indulging in one or more of the classic boardwalk eats.
 Create your own food tour with a bucket of Thrasher’s french fries, a slice of Grotto’s pizza, caramel corn from Dolles, some salt water taffy from Candy Kitchen, and Kohr Brother’s custard or a milkshake from Starkey’s (or both, I’m not here to judge).
 Calories don’t count on vacation, right?